jase88/nx-gitlab-ci-filter-affected/README.md

 An existing Gitlab pipeline is expected as input.
 In this pipeline, variables can be used to define whether a job is to be filtered using an nx target or one or more nx projects.

-`nx-gitlab-ci-filter-affected` reduces jobs of an existing gitlab pipeline to affected projects detected by `nx`.
-The detected projects are passed to the job as variables, so that this information can be reused within the jobs.
+`nx-gitlab-ci-filter-affected` writes to the job variables whether the job is affected or not and which projects are affected.
+So that this information can be reused within the jobs.

-The reduced pipeline is then written to the file system.

 ## Why filtering Gitlab CI jobs by nx affected?